lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 ## The idea: create prediction intervals based on the conditional quantiles

+looks for the region where 90% of the observations will fall for a given store

 Conditional quantile is kind of like conditional mean from ols

 Start with OLS, change loss to get conditional quantile